ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IProcedureEnroute.rst

 IProcedureEnroute
 =================

-.. py:class:: IProcedureEnroute
+.. py:class:: ansys.stk.core.stkobjects.aviator.IProcedureEnroute

    object

    Interface used to access the options for an enroute procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IProcedureEnroute

 Overview
 --------